libnyanpasu/libnyanpasu.github.io/src/content/docs/others/field.md

 ### external-ui

-::: info
-Recommend using the built-in Web UI management feature of Nyanpasu.
+:::note[Recommend using the built-in Web UI management feature of Nyanpasu.]
 :::

 Allows running static webpage resources (such as Clash-dashboard) on Clash API, path is API address/ui.